jimsynz/smokestack/documentation/dsls/DSL:-Smokestack.md

 * `:resource` (module that adopts `Ash.Resource`) - Required.
 An Ash Resource

 * `:variant` (`t:atom/0`) - The name of a factory variant The default value is `:default`.

+##### after_build

+Modify the record after building.

+Allows you to provide a function which can modify the built record before returning.

+These hooks are only applied when building records and not parameters.

+* `:hook` (mfa or function of arity 1) - Required.
+A function which returns an updated record